Qualitative interviewing for PhDs

 - Freek Janssens (Lecturer)

-- 30 hours including attendance and preparation.
+- The workload for this course amounts to 30 hours, including attendance and preparation.

 Why this course?